-Please complete the school's application form including a Statement of Application outlining achievements to date and detailing why you are the right person for the role given the candidate brief.
+Please either click on 'Quick Apply' or complete the school's application form including a Statement of Application outlining achievements to date and detailing why you are the right person for the role given the candidate brief.
 Please ensure this is no more than two sides of A4.

-Please email your completed application to recruitment@blenheim.surrey.sch.uk.
+If choosing to complete the school's application form then please email your completed application to recruitment@blenheim.surrey.sch.uk.
 Applications should be received by 12.00pm (noon) Monday 16th May 2022 with interviews scheduled for later that week.
 The school reserves the right to interview and appoint this position ahead of any advised application closing date should an appropriate candidate be found.
 Therefore, it is advisable to submit applications as early as possible.